 Form GSTR 9C must be filed within the 31st of December every year for the particular previous financial year, which is the same as that of Form GSTR 9.
 For the attention of the taxpayers, the due date of filing this return for the Fiscal Year of 2017-18 has been extended to the 31st of March, 2019.

-The Government has decided to extend the due date for filing various GSTR-9 forms for FY 2017-18 until 31st August 2019.
+The Government has decided to further extend the due date for filing various GSTR-9 forms for FY 2017-18 until 30th November 2019.
 This is applicable for GSTR-9, 9A & 9C forms.

 Contents of the Form